BelkaLab/GaugeView/README.md

 	@IBOutlet private weak var gaugeView: GaugeView!
 ```

-Simple customize it!
-(Look at the Customization section to see more details)
+It's simple to customize!
+Here's an example of configuration of the view.
+Look at the Customization section to see more details.

 ```swift
 	gaugeView.percentage = 80